 We will continue to draw on our faculty members’ expertise in online teaching models to ensure the high-quality learning experience expected of a U of T education.
 We will also prioritize on-campus activities to the extent they are possible.
-We are committed to providing a University of Toronto education that continues to be defined by intellectual stimulation, rigour, collaboration, and discovery.
+We are committed to continuously providing a University of Toronto education defined by intellectual stimulation, rigour, collaboration, and discovery.